Heraldic badges of the Royal Air Force: History

 When a new badge is granted an approval by the reigning monarch, the unit or squadron is presented with the original goatskin painting signed by the monarch and copies will be made and drawn to the standard set by the original.
 The Inspector of RAF badges keeps copies which are registered in large albums known as "The inspectors ordinary copies".
 A badge is 'ensigned' on the top with either a King's or a Queen's Crown; this depends on which particular monarch was ruling at the time.
-For Edward VIII and George VI, a King's (or Tudor Crown) is used.
+For Edward VIII and George VI, a King's (or Tudor Crown) was used.
 The number of badges approved by Edward VIII are small in number; the period between his accession to the throne and his abdication lasted only eleven months.
 As the first batch of badges for the approvals process was completed in July 1936, most badges were approved by his two successors (King George VI and Queen Elizabeth II).
 The granting of a badge is a personal honour between the monarch and unit that has been awarded the badge, and is not conferred upon the RAF as a whole.
+Badges reverted to using a Tudor Crown from May 2023 after the coronation of King Charles III.

 Any serving unit could apply for a badge and some did, whereas others did not or had their application thwarted by time; in the case of No. 273 Squadron, their badge was still awaiting final approval after several re-submissions when it had been rejected by Air Command South-East Asia and by the Inspector of Badges.
-This hinged upon the proposed use of an Asian Fylfot, which strongly resembles a Swastika.
+This hinged upon the proposed use of a swastika or fylfot.
 The squadron was disbanded in 1945 before being issued a badge due to uncertainty on a design or motto.
 A campaign in 1996 to have the badge issued for the veterans of No. 273 Squadron was unsuccessful despite the backing of several MP's, and it was finally awarded to the squadron association in principle.
 If a unit could not adhere to the qualifying heraldic criteria, then a badge would not be issued.
 Where badges had not been issued or even applied for, a badge of a higher authority could be used instead (RAF Cowden in East Yorkshire used the Strike Command badge as it was an air weapons range, RAF Bridgnorth used the badge of No. 7 School of Recruit Training as that was the station's reason for existence).
 The rules regarding badges were changed over the years and since 1992, public funds could be used to pay for the badge design where previously money had to be raised by the squadron or unit to pay for the process.
 Additionally, a unit must have been in existence for five years (and expect to be in existence for another five years) and also have a personnel strength of more than 75.